Derrick Townsel: Edmonton Eskimos

+Omaha Nighthawks

+Townsel played in one game for the Omaha Nighthawks of the United Football League in 2012, recording one punt return for -4 yards and one tackle.

 Orlando Predators

-Townsel was assigned to the Orlando Predators of the Arena Football League in 2013.
-Townsel was reassigned before the Predators' first game of the season, but was assigned to the Predators again, following their Week 1 game.
+Townsel was assigned to the Orlando Predators of the Arena Football League on March 6, 2013.
+Townsel was reassigned on March 17 before the Predators' first game of the season, but was assigned to the Predators again on March 27, following their Week 1 game.
+He was later reassigned again on April 8, assigned again on April 26, and reassigned for the final time on May 2, 2013.
+Overall, he recorded three receptions for 68 yards and one touchdown, two rushes for three yards, and one solo tackle for the Predators during the 2013 season.

 Television

 In 2019, Townsel was a contestant on The Titan Games.
 During biographical footage used in the series, Townsel revealed that since his football career, he has become a professional yogi.
 In The Titan Games he conquered Mount Olympus against Matt Cable to become a Titan.